 – Perfect end to a perfect meal.

 Not only is the food excellent but to be able to dine in the tasting room of an award-winning vineyard is a wine-lovers dream.

 They also have live music on the patio on Sundays for your listening pleasure.

 I think a return trip is in order…

-I had a unique luxury glamping experience at Long Point Eco-Adventures and although I didn’t get to try the zip line, explore the hiking trails or take a kayak out for a run, I still had a fabulous memorable time.
+I had a unique luxury glamping experience at Long Point Eco-Adventures, and although I didn’t get to try the zip line, explore the hiking trails or take a kayak out for a run, I still had a fabulous, memorable time.

-Long Point Eco-Adventures offers various one-night and two-night pre-set packages, but you can also create a custom package with the help of staff.
-Another cool accommodation option they have to offer are their brand-new wilderness pods (AKA “hobbit huts”).
+Long Point Eco-Adventures offers various one-night and two-night pre-set packages, but you can also create a custom package with the help of the staff.
+Another cool accommodation option they have to offer is their brand-new wilderness pods (AKA “hobbit huts”).
 They are smoke-free with comfy deluxe beds (queen or 2 twins), heat, electricity, linens, and private decks but without the ensuite bath — located nearby are shared facilities.

 Plans for the future at Long Point Eco-Adventures are for a full-service kitchen, indoor comfort station, and indoor conference centre.

-I may not be a hardcore camper like my husband is but I now consider myself a hardcore luxury glamper!
+I may not be a hardcore camper like my husband is, but I now consider myself a hardcore luxury glamper!